Arts and Culture

 Explore our past exhibitions below, and view a timeline of Visual Arts exhibitions dating back to 1967.

 The gallery is free and open to the public.

 Hours: Wednesday through Saturday, 12–6 p.m.

-Take the train to 68th Street/Hunter College or the train to Lexington Ave/63rd Street.
+Take the train to 68th Street/Hunter College or the and train to Lexington Ave/63rd Street.
 We are located on the northwest corner of East 68th Street and Park Avenue.

 The Visual Arts department offers a variety of beautifully illustrated catalogues that chronicle past Americas Society exhibitions.